chirpy2605/voron/V0/Dragon_Burner/Old_Versions/v4/README.md

 - Print the appropriate hotend mount
 - Print the extruder mount

-Note: If using an Orbiter v1.5 extruder, you will need the extruder mount and the hotend mounts from the [STL Orbiter1.5 subdirectory](STLs/Orbiter1.5).
-With this extruder you loose the addition of the heatbreak thermistor.
+Note: If using an Orbiter v1.5 extruder, you will need the extruder mount and the hotend mounts from the STL Orbiter1.5 subdirectory.
+With this extruder you loose the addition of the heatbreak thermistor

-Note: If using an Orbiter v2 extruder, you will need the extruder mount and the hotend mounts from the [STL Orbiter2 subdirectory](STLs/Orbiter2)
+Note: If using an Orbiter v2 extruder, you will need the extruder mount and the hotend mounts from the STL Orbiter2 subdirectory

-Note: If using an Sherpa Micro, you will need the extruder mount and the hotend mounts from the [STL Sherpa Micro subdirectory](STLs/Sherpa_Micro)
+Note: If using an Sherpa Micro, you will need the extruder mount and the hotend mounts from the STL Sherpa Micro subdirectory

 Note: If using the Sherpa Mini or a derivative, you will need the Sherpa_Mini_Mount.stl to clear the X carriage